 With those three types of fares, if you book with a credit card and need to cancel, everything will be fully refunded to the credit card (or points) on file.
 Even the taxes paid if it is a points reservation.

-Now, if at any point you change your flight due to any reason, i.e., a better fare price, a different flight, a different city pair, upgrading your fare type, etc. your reservation will turn to a non-refundable fare.
-That means, if you need to cancel your flight, the funds will go to a travel voucher, NOT the credit card on file.
-For point reservations, while the points will go back to the account they were pulled from, the taxes paid will go to a travel voucher.
+Now, if at any point you change your flight due to any reason, your reservation will turn to a non-refundable fare.
+That means, if you need to cancel your flight, the funds will go to a travel voucher.
+In the past it would always go back to the the credit card on file.
+That is for fully refundable fare types.
+For point reservations, all flights were treated as fully refundable.
+With this new change, the points will go back to your account, but the taxes paid will go to a travel voucher.
 This is the exact same policy that always held true for international reservations, but is now the case for all reservations.

-In the past, if you faced the above scenario for an international flight, you’d be able to call Southwest Customer Relations and they’d manually credit the amount paid to your credit card instead of a travel voucher.
-From some of the reports I’ve read and after speaking to Southwest’s Media team directly, they will no longer do this (although there could always be those one off good-will gestures will they do it for a customer).
+In the past, if you faced the above scenario for an international flight, you’d be able to call Southwest Customer Relations.
+They would manually credit the amount paid to your credit card instead of a travel voucher.
+From some of the reports I’ve read and after speaking to Southwest’s Media team directly, they will no longer do this.
+Although there could always be those one off good-will gestures for some customers.

 Cancel and Rebook… Do Not Change!

-To get around having your fully refundable fare turn non-refundable, all you have to do is cancel your reservation and then re-book.
-This will keep your reservation always as a fully refundable fare incase you need to cancel for whatever reason.
+Despite the changes, there is still a way to keep your fare fully refundable.
+All you have to do is cancel your reservation and re-book.
+This will keep your reservation as a fully refundable fare incase you need to cancel.
 This will take a few extra minutes of your time, but is absolutely worth it in my opinion.

 If you do get stuck with a travel voucher because you were not aware of the new rules, I highly suggest calling Southwest Customer Relations (not their reservations line) and see if they’ll do anything for you.